acrenwelge/MYMAppStore/readme.md

 # MyMathApp

-This is for CSCE606 Project Textbook in Spring 2023.
+CSCE606 Textbook Project in Spring 2023.

 ## Before run you need:
 1. install nodejs(it will automatically install npm)